philgyford/mailman-archive-scraper/README.md

 After an initial run, you can run the script via cron to keep an updated copy of the HTML and/or text files.
 Note the `hours_to_go_back` setting in the config file, which wil probably need to be different for the first run compared to subsequent, regular runs.

+By default the script runs once, using `MailmanArchiveScraper.cfg`.
+You can specify multiple config files and the script will run once for each file.
+For example, run the script with:

+	$ python ./MailmanArchiveScraper.py ~/lists/*.cfg

+and the script will run once for each of the `*.cfg` files found in the `~/lists/` directory.

 ## What would also be nice: